oracle-livelabs/database-maa/zdm-physical-offline/object-storage-token/object-storage-token.md

 2. Navigate to User Profile.

-   Click the Profile on the upper right corner of Oracle Cloud Console and then select username which is logged in as below.
+   Click the user profile on the upper right corner of Oracle Cloud Console and then select username which is logged in as below.

    ![Image showing navigation to user profile](./images/user_profile.png)

 3. Navigate to Resource.

-   Navigate to Resource on the Left and click on Auth Tokens.
+   Navigate to Resource on the left and click on Auth Tokens.

    ![Image showing Auth Token under resources](./images/resources_auth_token.png)